So you just bought a new AR-15 and took it to the range.

 Step 11: Clean the Fire Control Group (FCG) and Lower Receiver

 It generally doesn’t get too fouled up.
 Pay attention to your FCG and make sure there are no cracks on the hammer or anywhere on the lower receiver.

 Step 12: Reassemble your Rifle

-Work backwards from take down, just like the bolt carrier group.
-After the fifth time you do this it will become second nature!
+Work backward from the takedown, just like the bolt carrier group.
+After the fifth time, you do this it will become second nature!
 It should look something like this when you’re done.